Recap 2025: Indian Women Artists Who Won Global Recognition

 By: WE Staff

-As 2025 comes to a close we look back at women’s achievements throughout the year.
-In the following article we meet five women creative forces that won big accolades on the global platform.
+As 2025 comes to a close, we look back at women’s achievements throughout the year.
+In the following article, we meet five women creative forces who won big accolades on the global platform.
 From film producer Guneet Monga to author Banu Mushtaq, we highlight women artists whose art is creating waves globally.

 In 2025, Indian women in media and entertainment are not just creating content; they are shaping global conversations.
 From literature and cinema to music and documentary storytelling, their voices are resonating far beyond national borders, earning standing ovations at international festivals, award ceremonies, and cultural platforms worldwide.
 Years of consistent craft, quiet perseverance, and fearless storytelling have built a momentum that audiences across continents now recognise and celebrate.